Although numerous reports have been circulated on this subject, Ringo Starr has always been regarded as a very excellent drummer.

-Rumors about supposed incompetence in Ringo’s drumming had started way earlier and had amplified in 1980 when John Lennon, a little before dying, released an interview with Playboy magazine.
+Rumors about supposed incompetence in Ringo’s drumming had started way earlier and had amplified in 1980 when John Lennon, shortly before his passing, released an interview with Playboy magazine.

 During that interview, John praised Ringo’s talent: “…whatever that spark is in Ringo that we all know but can’t put our finger on… whether it is acting, drumming or singing I don’t know… there is something in him that is projectable and he would have surfaced with or without the Beatles.
 Ringo is a damn good drummer.
 He is not technically good, but I think Ringo’s drumming is underrated…“.